 Travel rain gear for the whole family

 If you’re going to be visiting somewhere with warm weather but still expecting showers (somewhere like Walt Disney World in Florida, for example) then you’ll want a rain jacket that is on the lighter side.
 I like Regatta rain jackets for something that won’t make me hot and uncomfortable; the fabric is breathable and lightweight, and I like that they fold up small enough that they take up very little room in a suitcase.
-I have one of these for the summer and I think it will be perfect for those Florida afternoon thunderstorms.
+These are perfect for afternoon thunderstorms.

 For lighter rain jackets for kids, I like the Hunter line; my boys have these yellow rain ponchos and we’ve already gotten some use of them this year in Florida.
 They’re lightweight and once the rain stopped, they dried off super quick.
 They also came with their own pouch so they could be folded up and stored.

 I know many people swear by ponchos at Walt Disney World, but I generally find that they act like a sauna, making me feel hot and sticky.
-If you do decide to go the poncho route, the Dollar Store ponchos are my favorite since they’re so cheap; throw a few in your bag and they take up very little space.
+If you do decide to go the poncho route, I think the best poncho for Disney World is the Dollar Store poncho – these are my favorite since they’re so cheap and you can throw a few in your bag where they take up very little space.
 Here’s a tip: bring a few extra so you have something to sit on if the benches or floor are wet for a show or parade, and something to cover a stroller if you need to leave it outside while you go on a ride.
 More tips on how to make the best of Walt Disney World in the rain here.

 If your destination is going to be cold and wet, you’ll need something a little heavier to keep you dry; not only do you need to stay warm, but you need the waterproofing to be even tougher.
 I like The North Face rain jackets when it’s going to be chilly out; the padding is a little heavier, they’re warmer on the inside, and the waterproofing is tougher so you’re less likely to get the rain soaking through – wind proofing is also a huge plus.
 This was perfect for our family trip to Iceland last summer.